 Sensu uses a message bus implemented using RabbitMQ to facilitate communication between the agents/clients and the Sensu server.
 Sensu uses Redis to store data, but it is designed to route data to external time-series databases.
 Among the databases supported are Graphite, Librato, and InfluxDB.
 Sensu as mentioned, do not offer a container friendly deployment model.

 Sensu has a large number of features, but a drawback for container users is that the framework is harder to install, configure, and maintain because the components are not themselves Dockerized.
 Also, many of the alerting features like sending alerts to services like PagerDuty, Slack, or HipChat, for example, that are available in competing cloud-based solutions or open-source solutions like Prometheus require that purchase of the Sensu enterprise license.

 The Monitoring Solutions We Missed

 - Graylog is another open-source solution that comes up when monitoring Docker.
 Like ELK, Graylog is suited to Docker log file analysis.
 It can accept and parse logs and event data from multiple data sources and supports third-party collectors like Beats, Fluentd, and NXLog.
-There’s a good tutorial on configuring Graylog for use with Rancher.

 - Nagios is usually viewed as better suited for monitoring cluster hosts rather than containers but, for those of us who grew up monitoring clusters, Nagios is a crowd favorite.
-For those interested in using Nagios with Rancher, some work has been done here.

 Gord Sissons is the principal consultant at StoryTek, a consulting firm located near Toronto, Canada.
 Gord has more than 25 years of IT industry experience working in fields including HPC, big data, and cluster management.
 He is a graduate of Carleton University in Ottawa, Ontario, with a degree in Systems and Computer Engineering.